saiftynet/PDL-Playground/README.md

 # The PDL-Playground

-A simple GUI Interface to play with PDL.
-A work in progress, this tool has placeholders for future expansion, and the eventual functinailty is not yet fuly defined
+Thi application is merely a simple graphical shell to PDL.
+A work in progress, this tool has placeholders for future expansion, and the eventual functionality is not yet fuly defined.

 ### Objectives